Thunder Bay Population 2019

 Thunder Bay is in Ontario, Canada along Lake Superior.
 It was once a thriving fur trading village, but has since seen a population explosion making Thunder Bay among the largest cities in all of Ontario.
 More and more people are moving to the area due to the thriving economy and opportunities for growth that other cities in our current global economy cannot compete with.

-The overall population of Thunder Bay stands at 121,621.
+The overall population of Thunder Bay stood at 121,621.
 According to the 2011 census, the population was 121,596.
 That does not look like a substantial growth and is not compared to other cities, but this growth comes after a decrease according to the previous census.
 The previous drop was just .4% of the overall population, but a decrease is never good for any economy.
+The 2016 census gives 93,952 as the most recent population number.
 Thunder Bay is slowly recovering from its economic downturn and we can expect to see a significant increase by the next census.
 Thunder Bay is competing with larger and more popular cities such as Calgary and Vancouver, but a growing number of people are abandoning the larger metro cities for smaller cities, bringing Thunder Bay right to the top of the list of Canadian cities that are expected to grow.

 Getting around a large city such as Thunder Bay might seem difficult, but it does have a public transportation system that makes travel within the city a breeze.
 There are 17 different routes throughout Thunder Bay with bus routes taking anywhere from 15 to 45 minutes, depending on where you need to get to.
 There is also another choice for those looking to bypass the overcrowded bus systems.
 Dial a ride is one of the fastest growing transportation options in Thunder bay.
 Even though the system is still relatively new in comparison to the public transit, it already services around 7,000 people each month with growth in use noted with each passing year.